 Welcome to preview and artist talk

 Friday 1 February at 18–20.
-In the exhibition and Moderna Bar.
+In the Cinema and Moderna Bar.
 In English.
 Free admission.

 At 18.30: Jordan Wolfson in conversation with Lena Essling, curator.
 The exhibition is open 18–20.
 Moderna Bar is open.